mangtronix/MusicDevices/WeeklySchedule.md

 - **Sign up** for Autodesk Fusion personal / education license
     - [Autodesk Fusion](https://www.autodesk.com/products/fusion-360/personal)
     - Will be used later in the course
+- **Create** a basic MIDI controller
+    - Write an Arduino sketch (.ino) that implements a basic MIDI controller on our ESP32-S3 Feather board
+    - Your controller should send note on/off messages as well as continous controller messages
+    - Use your MIDI controller to control sounds in Ableton Live
+- **Post** your work in the discussion forum
+    - See Brightspace->Discussions->Exercises for details
+- **Be ready** to show / discuss your work in class

 ---

 # Week 4